Sid72020123/scratchconnect/README.md

 print("Encoded: ", encoded_string)  # Print the results to check
 print("Decoded: ", decoded_string)  # Print the results to check
 ```

+#### In Turbowarp

+To encode/decode a string/list in Turbowarp, the syntax is same as to encode/decode in Scratch.
+See above

 ### Connect a Scratch Forum: